brandon-gs/docker-react/README.md

 This project is a demo from a ReactJS + Nginx + Docker that allow Development to Production workflow using multi-stage builds and docker compose.

+This project also support react-router-dom for nginx production environment.

 ## Getting started

 You need to have [docker](https://docs.docker.com/engine/install/) installed in your machine]